-Like most industrial processes, natural gas development requires water, and protecting and managing both surface and groundwater resources are a top priority for our company.
+Like any construction process, natural gas development requires water, and protecting and managing both surface and groundwater resources are a top priority for our company.

 The states in which Range operates have appropriate water management regulations.
 Each company division uses a specific set of best practices to address regional differences in regulation, geology, topography, site location and water sourcing accessibility.